 - AVOID swinging or lifting your child by the arms for fun.
 I know it’s cute, but it is SO not worth it.

 - AVOID pulling or jerking their arms/hands when they’re getting dressed or doing other daily living tasks

 - PAY ATTENTION to your child’s arm position when holding their hands in a parking lot, playground, crossing the street, etc. If they fall while holding your hand, please don’t PULL up on the arm to break their fall.
 A skinned knee is better than a dislocated elbow!

-Your baby won’t want to crawl on the arm, won’t use it to pull to stand, won’t reach with it.
-They may even hold it close to their body to guard it and not want it to be touched.
+Your baby won’t want to crawl on their arm, won’t use it to pull to stand, and won’t reach with it.
+They may even hold it close to their body to guard it and avoid it being touched.
 There usually is no redness or swelling unless there is also a fracture (less common) with it.
 So, the most noticeable symptom will be suddenly protecting the arm and not wanting to use it like normal!

 If you think your child has a dislocated elbow, they need to be seen by a medical professional ASAP!
-It is actually a pretty quick and easy fix, but the sooner the dislocation can be reduced (or put back in place), the better!
+It is a pretty quick and easy fix, but the sooner the dislocation can be reduced (or put back in place), the better!
 Don’t try to straighten the arm or force it in any position yourself.
-If you have a repeat dislocater (since it can be more frequent once it happens) your medical team might show you how to reduce it on your own, but only do that if you have been given specific instruction, training, and been cleared to do so!
+If you have a repeat dislocater (since it can be more frequent once it happens), your medical team might show you how to reduce it on your own, but only do that if you have been given specific instruction, training, and been cleared to do so!

 This is a common question: